 Being gluten free in Paris wasn’t a great experience when I first went back in 2010.
-But in 2018, my mind was a little blown by the amount of gluten free patisseries, bakeries, boulangeries, cafes and restaurants.
+But on my recent trip, my mind was a little blown by the amount of gluten free patisseries, bakeries, boulangeries, cafes and restaurants.
 Here’s my ‘sans gluten’ guide to Paris!

 One thing I would say is that you should always check opening times.
 Plenty of eateries will shut outside of meal times and quite a few are shut entirely on Sundays and/or Mondays.